abstractfactory/openmetadata/README.md

 This way, implementers can design their software by means of placing content, in a hierarchy for instance, that governs what actions the software may take in which order.

 Open Metadata was designed to facilitate metadata in content management.
-With metadata in content, it is possible to treat each file or folder as an state-ful, intelligent unit capable of making desicions; this is what I call programmable content.
+With metadata in content, it is possible to treat each file or folder as an stateful, intelligent unit capable of making desicions; this is what I call programmable content.